 Unlike its predecessors, the RX 6600 XT employs the new Navi 23 GPU.
 It boasts 2,048 “stream processors” organized into 32 compute units, along with 32 ray accelerators.
 During gameplay, it reaches speeds of up to 2359MHz, with the potential for boosts up to 2589MHz.
 The 8GB GDDR6 memory, operating at 16Gbps, utilizes a 128-bit memory interface, offering a commendable 256GB/s memory bandwidth, supplemented by 32MB of on-die ‘Infinity Cache.’

-The typical power draw will be 160W, and AMD recommends a 500W minimum power supply.
-For comparison, the top-of-the-line RX 6900 XT 80 compute units, while the RX 6700 XT offers 40 compute units.
-Graphics card manufacturers will be free to customize their cooling solutions and ship overclocked cards.
+The typical power draw is estimated at 160W, with AMD recommending a minimum power supply of 500W.
+For reference, the top-tier RX 6900 XT boasts 80 compute units, while the RX 6700 XT features 40 compute units.
+Manufacturers have the freedom to customize cooling solutions and deliver overclocked versions of the 6600XT.

 AMD Radeon RX 6600XT Benchmarks

 Esports enthusiasts can look forward to blazing-fast frame rates with the AMD Radeon RX 6600 XT.
 The card delivers impressive numbers, achieving 553fps in Valorant, 441fps in Tom Clancy’s Rainbow 6 Siege, and 425fps in CS:GO.
 AMD also asserts substantial performance gains between 1.4X and 1.7X in titles like Doom Eternal, Assassin’s Creed: Valhalla, Borderlands 3, and Forza Horizon 4 when compared to the previous-generation Radeon RX 5600XT.